Template Letters and Scripts

 - •Return the blue badge (if applicable) to the local council.

-Notifying the Passport Office
+Letting the Passport Office know

 [Your full name] [Your address line 1] [Your address line 2] [Your postcode] [Your phone number] [Your email address] [Date] HM Passport Office PO Box 767 Southport PR8 9PW Dear Sir or Madam, I am writing to notify you of the death of [full name of the deceased] and request that [his/her/their] passport be cancelled.
 Full name (as shown on passport): [full name as on passport] Date of birth: [date of birth] Date of death: [date of death] Passport number: [passport number] I am the [executor of the will / administrator of the estate / next of kin].
 I enclose the passport and a certified copy of the death certificate.
 If you are able to return the cancelled passport as a keepsake, I would appreciate that.
 Yours faithfully, [Your full name] Enclosures: Passport, certified copy of death certificate